evangeliazve/aacl-public/README.md

 This repository contains results and reproducibility materials for the EMNLP submission: **Can Topic-Model Outliers Predict Future Topics?
 A Prospective Study of Weak Signals in Embedding Space**.

-It includes the article-level feature matrices used in the supervised experiments, released result workbooks, agreement tables, SHAP interpretation tables, and scripts for rerunning the experiments on other data.
+It includes the article-level feature matrices used in the supervised experiments, released result workbooks, agreement tables, SHAP interpretation tables, data-collection scripts, and scripts for rerunning the experiments on other data.

 ## Repository structure